Would you like to shape the future of the local Democratic Party?

 Vacancy Appointments: When an elected official vacates their position before their term is up, such as due to resignation, death, or other reasons, the replacement process involves an appointment.
 In many cases PCPs, and only PCPs, elect the replacement

-Party Nominations: If the party is responsible for selecting a replacement candidate to run in a special election, PCPs may have a vote in the nomination process
+Party Nominations: If the party is responsible for selecting a replacement candidate to run in an election, PCPs vote during the nomination process

-Vote on Party Matters: PCP’s get to vote on important party business like supporting resolutions, allocating funding, and being involved in the decision making process on major projects
+Vote on Party Matters: PCP’s get to vote on important party business like supporting resolutions, endorsements, local party leadership, allocating funding, and being involved in the decision making process on major projects

 Information Sharing: Disseminate information about Democratic candidates, initiatives, and events to voters in your precinct.